2sic/2sxc-docs/docs-src/pages/abyss/releases/history/v20/_brc.md

 1. ⬇️ An old API used by some of the first Mobius Apps used `App.Data.Cache.GetContentType`.
     This has been obsolete since v10 and is now removed in v20.
-    We suggest you use a newer Mobius App or if you're really desperate, recreate the functionality on `App.Data.GetContentType(...)` instead.
+    We suggest you use a newer Mobius App or if you're really desperate, see 🔨 [](xref:Abyss.Releases.History.V20.IAppDataCache).

 1. ⬇️ An old internal interface called `ToSic.SexyContent.IAppAndDataHelpers` was removed.
     It was implemented by `ToSic.SexyContent.Razor.SexyContentWebPage` and `ToSic.SexyContent.WebApi.SxcApiController`.